rlads2017G1/old-blog/work.md

 Sep 09, 2018 &nbsp;&nbsp; [linguisticsdown](https://liao961120.github.io/linguisticsdown)

-This is an R package that facilitates authoring Linguistics-related documents in R Markdown.
+An R package that facilitates authoring Linguistics-related documents in R Markdown.
 Features include easy inserting IPA symbols with a Shiny gadget and proper rendering of IPA symbols to PDF outputs.
 {:.indent}

 Sep 07, 2018 &nbsp;&nbsp; [PTT Slang](https://liao961120.github.io/PTT-scrapy/)

-This is a small web scraping project for collecting the special expressions used by people on [PTT](https://en.wikipedia.org/wiki/PTT_Bulletin_Board_System).
+A small web scraping project for collecting the special expressions used by people on [PTT](https://en.wikipedia.org/wiki/PTT_Bulletin_Board_System).
 The expressions are scraped from an online encyclopedia about PTT.
 {:.indent}

 June 21, 2018 &nbsp;&nbsp; [Taiwan Language Survey](https://twlangsurvey.github.io/main/)

-This is a web page for visualizing a [survey](https://docs.google.com/forms/d/e/1FAIpQLSdrZbbh8XHLYBlLFag8_MGJBtDjvDq-32wwGkvHxYzR2brixg/viewform) about language usage in Taiwan.
+A web page for visualizing a [survey](https://docs.google.com/forms/d/e/1FAIpQLSdrZbbh8XHLYBlLFag8_MGJBtDjvDq-32wwGkvHxYzR2brixg/viewform) about language usage in Taiwan.
 It is aimed at raising public awareness of language loss in Taiwan.
 (*Updates weekly to continuously incorporate new survey data.*)
 {:.indent}